 TANGLE CREEK FALLS

-The next thing to see on the Icefields Parkway does not even require you to get out of the car.
-It is the beautiful Tangle Creek Falls that are practically on the highway.
+Next on the Icefields Parkway does not even require you to get out of the car.
+It is the beautiful Tangle Creek Falls that is practically on the highway.

-However, if we had to choose the most photogenic and unique waterfall on the Icefields Parkway with no doubt it would be the next one, the Sunwapta Falls.
+If you are to choose the most photogenic and unique waterfall on the Icefields Parkway it would probably be this next one, the Sunwapta Falls.

-To get there, you only have to walk a half a mile path from the parking lot.
+To get there, you must walk a half a mile path from the parking lot.

-This waterfall, only 62 feet high, is formed thanks to the waters coming from the Athabasca Glacier.
+This waterfall, only 62 feet high, was formed thanks to the waters coming from the Athabasca Glacier.
 However, its main attraction is the small island of trees just before the falls.

-The following waterfalls to see on the Icefield Parkway are the Athabasca Falls.
+The next waterfall to see on the Parkway is the Athabasca Falls.

-Along the path, there are different viewpoints on both sides of the Athabasca River.
+Along with its path are different viewpoints on both sides of the Athabasca River.

-This waterfall, 78 feet high, takes plenty of water throughout the year, even at the end of summer, making it a place that can not be missed by anyone traveling across the Icefield Parkway.
+This waterfall is 78 feet high and takes in plenty of water throughout the year, even at the end of summer making it a place that should not be missed by anyone traveling across the Icefield Parkway.

 VALLEY OF THE FIVE LAKES

-Finally, just before reaching the town of Jasper, we found the Valley of the Five Lakes.
+Finally, just before reaching the town of Jasper, you will find the Valley of the Five Lakes.

 It takes about 3 miles to visit these five green water lakes.
-For us, it was the best hike on the Icefields Parkway.
+For trekkers, it is the best hike on the Icefields Parkway.

-It is a perfect excursion to do on a sunny day, as we will enjoy the different bright colors of the lakes.
+It is a perfect excursion to do on a sunny day, as you will enjoy the different bright colors of the lakes.

-Although the level of difficulty of this trekking is medium/low, high shoes and a good repellent are recommended if you visit the lakes during the summer.
+Although the level of difficulty for this trekking is medium to low, high shoes and good repellent is recommended if you visit the lakes during the summer.

-In addition to all the main and touristy spots on the Icefields Parkway, there are thousands of other unnamed places that will make you pull over to see them in more detail.
-Below you can find some of those spots.
+In addition to all the main tourist spots on the Icefields Parkway, there are thousands of other unnamed places that will make you want to pull over and see in more detail.
+Below you can find some of these spots.

 OLD ICEFIELDS PARKWAY

-There is a very sharp curve in the Icefields Parkway, just before the hill where you can see Big Hill and Big Bend.
-If we come from Banff, going up, we will see that on the left there is a small path going down.
-If we come from Jasper we will find it on the right.
-You can leave the car there, as this old road is blocked by granite rocks.
+There is a very sharp curve in the Icefields Parkway just before the hill where you can see Big Hill and Big Bend.
+If you come from Banff going up, you will see that on the left side there is a small path going down.
+If you come from Jasper you will find it on the right.
+You can leave the car there as the old road is blocked by granite rocks.
 You will have to cross a small stream.

 The path is an old road built by the American Navy.
-On the way, we will pass by a bridge that dates from 1938 and by an old car that crashed at some time in the past.
+On the way you will pass by a bridge that dates from 1938 and by an old car that crashed at some point in the past.

 We do not know where this road came from as there is very little information about it.
-When we went through it, we thought it would be an old section of the Icefields Parkway, but after looking into more information, we saw that it was a road leading to the Saskatchewan glacier where American soldiers tried modern vehicles to walk on the ice.
+If you go through it you will think it could be an old section of the Icefields Parkway but you will see that it was a road leading to the Saskatchewan glacier where American soldiers tried modern vehicles to walk on the ice.

-Although Abraham Lake does not belong to either Banff National Park or Jasper National Park, we believe that a visit to this lake is a must if you drive along the Icefields Parkway.
+Although Abraham Lake does not belong to either Banff National Park or Jasper National Park, it’s believed that a visit to this lake is a must if you’re to drive along the Icefields Parkway.

-However, during the winter, it is worth the visit to this lake.
+However, during winter, it is worth a visit to this lake.

 Wildlife AT THE ICEFIELDS PARKWAY

-Finally, another thing you have to do on the Icefields Parkway is to open your eyes wide.
-The surroundings of the most beautiful road in the world are full of life.
+Finally, another thing you must do on the Icefields Parkway is to open your eyes wide.
+The surroundings of the most beautiful road in the world is full of life.

-Black bears, grizzly bears, mountain goats, deer, caribou, mountain lions, big-horned sheep, moose, hundreds of different birds.
+Black bears, grizzly bears, mountain goats, deer, caribou, mountain lions, big-horned sheep, moose and hundreds of different birds.
 Undoubtedly the best time to travel the Icefields Parkway if you want to enjoy the wildlife is at dawn and dusk.
-At this time the animals will be more active.
+It’s during these times that the animals will be more active.

-Don’t forget to check the small streams by the road, since it is common to find animals drinking water.
+Don’t forget to check out the small streams by the road since it is common to find animals drinking water.

-And please, drive carefully.
+And please drive carefully.
 Unfortunately, crashes with animals are very common on this road.
-Remember that they are at home and that you are the intruder.
+Remember that they are at their home and you are the intruder.

 WHERE TO STAY IN THE ICEFIELDS PARKWAY

-Although we can travel the 144 miles in a day, I do not recommend it.
+Although you can travel the entire 144 miles in a day, It is not recommended.
 There are many things to see on the Icefields Parkway so take at least two days to explore it.

-Below you will find the accommodations where we stayed in the Icefields Parkway, from Banff National Park to Jasper National Park.
+Below you will find accommodations where you can stay in the Icefields Parkway, from Banff National Park to Jasper National Park.

 HI-MOSQUITO CREEK HOSTEL

-Our idea was to stay at the Mosquito Creek Campground, but since we were traveling at the end of May, most campsites on the Icefields Parkway were still closed.
-Next to this campsite, we can find the Hi-Mosquito Creek Hostel.
+You can stay at the Mosquito Creek Campground if traveling at the end of May, most campsites on the Icefields Parkway will still be closed.
+Next to this campsite, you will find the Hi-Mosquito Creek Hostel.
 It’s one of the most affordable places where to stay in Banff.

-We took a small break in the living room of this historic lodge.
+You can take a break in the living room of this historic lodge.
 However, talking about accommodation on the Icefields Parkway and not mentioning the Num-Ti-Jah Lodge is a sin.

 This mountain cabin was built by an English explorer even before the Icefields Parkway was built.
 Jimmy Simpson who arrived in Canada in 1896 worked as a mountain guide in the Canadian Rockies for scientists, artists, hunters, and mountaineers.